 The Complex Work of Figuring Out What Students Know

-Written by Carrie Wilson, Executive Director (more about Carrie)
+Written by Carrie Wilson, Former Executive Director at Mills Teacher Scholars

 After more than a decade of placing far too much emphasis on standardized test results, there is (finally) growing acknowledgement that standardized tests cannot be considered a reliable measure of what students know.
 The discussion is shifting to focus on formative assessments, which provide teachers with information that can actually shape instruction and change the learning opportunities for their students.